TheDyingYAK/thedyingyak.github.io/_posts/2024-12-15-Lateral-Movement-psexec.md

 While PsExec provides immense value for IT operations, these same capabilities make it a prime target for abuse in cyberattacks.

-### Requirements
-There are a couple of requirements in order for PsExec to work.

 ### How Attackers Use PsExec for Lateral Movement

 Attackers abuse PsExec to execute malicious commands or deploy payloads on remote systems.
 Here's how this typically unfolds: